rcc-uchicago/R-intro/README.md

 By the end of this workshop, you should be more comfortable with:

-+ Setting up your computing environment for interactive programming in R.
+1. Setting up your computing environment for interactive programming in R.

-+ Installing and using packages.
+2. Installing and using packages.

-+ Working with "R notebooks".
+3. Working with "R notebooks."

-+ Executing R code, and build notebooks into sharable documents.
+4. Executing R code, and build notebooks into sharable documents.

-+ Implementing simple data analysis steps by example.
+5. Implementing simple data analysis steps by example.

 ## Other useful resources